-1) All Water Users

-A. Landscape Uses:

-i All water customers are reminded to observe a mandatory maximum 1-dayper-week landscape watering schedule and require watering only during Formatted allowed watering hours as defined in Section 3-6-3.
+- 1) All Water Users - A. Landscape Uses: - i All water customers are reminded to observe a mandatory maximum 1-dayper-week landscape watering schedule and require watering only during allowed watering hours as defined in Section 3-6-3.
 Irrigation of landscaped areas with hose-end sprinklers and automatic irrigation systems will be limited to Tuesdays for residential customers with a street address ending in an even number (0, 2, 4, 6 or 8) and for locations without addresses and limited to Wednesdays for water residential customers with a street address ending in an odd number (1, 3, 5, 7 or 9).
 Apartments, office building complexes or other properties containing multiple addresses may be identified by the lowest address number.
-Businesses, Commercial facilities and municipal facilities will be limited to Fridays.

-- ii Irrigation of turf, shrubs, perennials, annuals, ground covers and any other landscaped area by any method is limited to hand-held hose within the permitted watering hours absolutely prohibited.
-Trees may be irrigated with drip irrigation system, soaker hoses or with a hand-held hose one day per week on the Stage 2 watering schedule and within the permitted watering hours. - iii Installation of new landscapes or turf areas is prohibited. - iv Operation of any water feature, ornamental fountain or pond that uses potable water is prohibited except where supporting aquatic life or water quality.
+Businesses, Commercial facilities and municipal facilities will be limited to Fridays. - ii Irrigation of turf, shrubs, perennials, annuals, ground covers and any other landscaped area is limited to hand-held hose within the permitted watering hours.
+Trees may be irrigated with drip irrigation system, soaker hoses or with a hand-held hose within the permitted watering hours. - iii Installation of new landscapes or turf areas is prohibited.

-B. Swimming Pools and Other Recreational Uses:

-- i Prohibit the filling, draining and refilling of existing swimming pools, wading pools, Jacuzzi and hot tubs except to maintain structural integrity, proper operation and maintenance or alleviate a public safety risk.
-Existing pools may add water to replace losses from normal use and evaporation. - ii Permitting of new swimming pools, wading pools, water features, Jacuzzi and hot tubs is prohibited. - iii Continue to pProhibit recreational water usage, including the use of faucets, hoses or hydrants, which results in water run-off or other prohibited waste of water.
+- iv Operation of any water feature, ornamental fountain or pond that uses potable water is prohibited except where supporting aquatic life or water quality. - B. Swimming Pools and Other Recreational Uses: - i Prohibit the filling, draining and refilling of existing swimming pools, wading pools, Jacuzzi and hot tubs except to maintain structural integrity, proper operation and maintenance or alleviate a public safety risk.
+Existing pools may add water to replace losses from normal use and evaporation. - ii Permitting of new swimming pools, wading pools, water features, Jacuzzi and hot tubs is prohibited. - iii Prohibit recreational water usage, including the use of faucets, hoses or hydrants, which results in water run-off or other prohibited waste of water. - C. Foundations:

-C. Foundations:

-Foundations may be watered one day per week on the Stage 2 watering schedule within the permitted watering hours.
+Foundations may be watered within the permitted watering hours.
 Foundations may be watered with a drip irrigation system, soaker hose or a hand-held hose equipped with a positive shutoff nozzle.
 Water run-off is absolutely prohibited.